 Jimmy's Passion and First Love was his family.
 He loved cook-outs and family gatherings.
 He had a passion for exotic foods and wouldn't hesitate to eat such items as alligator, stingrays, snails, frog legs and he even was bold enough to eat a live worm from a conch shell while vacationing in the Bahamas!
 Boy did he pay for that one that nite.

 Jimmy was well known for his personal greetings: “ Happy Birthday and I'm Peachy"

 He was preceded in death by his parents and his sister Doreen Dickerson.
 Jimmy leaves to cherish his loving memories, his loving daughter, LaShanna Brown; His brother, Eugene "Butch" Brown ( Linda ); two nieces, Nicole Rountree (Gerald) and Mykia Fleming (Darnell); one special Uncle George “Sonny” Booker; two Aunts, Mary Shivers (NC) and Dorothy Brown (PA); Special Cousins, Joan Prince, Nannie Burroughs, Nadine Mansilla, Miesha Mansilla, Alona De-Berry Wells, Gerard Booker, Dana Holdman and Hanif Smith; Cherished and Devoted Cousin Ruth Stokes; two Godsons, Namir Chandler and Deven Fleming; one great niece,Dream Heming; His devoted friends, Timmy Readus, Eric Dixon, Timmy Mungo and Darrin “D-Boy" Sumblin; Special and Devoted friend, Veronica Milner-Jones and a host of other relatives and friends.

-To plant a tree in memory of James "Jimmy" Brown, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of James "Jimmy" Brown, please visit our floral store.